 Now’s a good time to replace broken timber, assess how healthy the wood on your raised beds are, and take stock of your greenhouses, glasshouses, lean-tos and coverings (such as cloches, weed repellent fabric etc).

-Go through your inventory and get prepared for the onset of the new season.
+Go through your inventory and get prepared for the new gardening season.
 Check what seed packets you have and whether they’re still in date.
 Clean and check your plant labels and canes.
-Check your glasshouse heaters are working and
+Check your glasshouse heaters are working and list what you’ll need for spring.

-The onset of the colder months inevitably means having the thankless task of sweeping up fallen leaves.
-It’s an essential job that helps prevent the spread of pests and diseases, stops your paths getting slippery and gives the weeds nowhere to hide.
-It is usually followed by snow clearing and of course, then there are the weeds!
+The colder months inevitably mean the endless sweeping up of fallen leaves.
+It’s an essential job that helps prevent the spread of pests and diseases.
+It also stops your paths getting slippery and exposes those pesky weeds.
+This is usually followed by snow clearing and of course, more weeds!
 They don’t stop growing during the colder months but, with the beds looking a lot emptier, it’s a lot easier to spot and remove them!

-The quieter winter months are perfect for removing overgrown plants, such as Ivy and brambles, as well as any dead or unwanted plants from your beds and borders.
+These quieter months are perfect for removing overgrown plants, such as Ivy and brambles, as well as any dead or unwanted plants from your beds and borders.

 Winter is a good time to prune back many woody plants, without running the risk of upsetting any nesting birds.
 Many plants prefer to be pruned when dormant, to avoid stress, whilst others can be pruned to encourage new growth in spring.